-At Bowling Green State University, we are looking to hire individuals who support the University’s mission and values.
+At BGSU, we are looking to hire individuals who support the University’s mission and values.
 We are looking for applicants who can help us enhance our community of inclusion and belonging which includes respect for others and an openness to differing perspectives and identities.
-You should not score someone poorly because you do not share their perspective.
+As members of a search committee, you will note here and in the search committee training that you should not score someone poorly because you do not share their perspective.
 Just as teaching and research are tenets of our community, diversity and belonging are equally important to the success of our community and its members.

 As a part of our strategic plan, we share that:

 “We aspire to be an engaged learning community where each member belongs and is inspired to achieve excellence.
 For us to become the community we aspire to be, we must become more diverse, inclusive and curious.
 Additionally, we aspire to be a student-centered learning community and are guided by this focus in our decision-making.”

 Our faculty and administrators already demonstrate a commitment to our strategic plan in many ways.
 By assessing applicants, we are not looking for their commitment to equity, diversity, and inclusion to produce ideological conformity.
 We are looking to build upon the many valuable ways our faculty and staff have contributed to BGSU’s vision, including our commitment to an inclusive learning community that develops, transforms and impacts individuals and communities through learning, collaboration and discovery.
 You do this by:

 - Focusing on our contributions to the public good

 - Creating programs that provide access and opportunities to each student